 In fact, Tanmay Bakshi, an IBM software developer, said recently:

 “A computer’s power is not with natural language; it’s with math.
 A human is better at talking to people.”

 I can’t agree more.

-It doesn’t matter if you are an online-only merchant, a brick and mortar shop with an informational website, or a fully capable omnichannel merchant, you have to make your online content more relevant and personal.
+Whether you are an online-only merchant, a brick-and-mortar shop with an informational website, or a skillful omnichannel merchant, you must make your online content more relevant and personal.

 That’s what personalization is aiming to do - to know you so well that you feel they are speaking directly to you.

-Having said that, there is always a danger that automated personalization doesn’t allow a visitor to discover new and different as easily.
-It’s also not human so context is the key.
+Having said that, there is always a danger that automated personalization doesn’t allow a visitor to discover new and different as quickly.
+It’s also not human, so context is key.

-Consider what some websites consider personalization right now...
+Consider what some websites do for personalization right now

 Some would say this was personalized content.